How to Start a Dog Training Business

 Begin by coming up with a catchy name or logo that potential customers will remember.
 The business logo and contact information should be displayed on your vehicle if you use one.
 Additional advertising options could include a website (with newsletters and coupons), ads in local print and electronic publications, business cards, and brochures that can be distributed to local businesses.

 Another option is networking with dog walkers, pet sitters, pet boutiques, and veterinary clinics to alert potential dog-owning clients about your services.
-In return, you can offer to give reciprocal referrals when new clients ask for advice on leads for other kinds of pet ownership services.
+In return, you can offer to give reciprocal referrals when new clients ask for leads for other kinds of pet ownership services.

 If you can contract with a boarding kennel or doggie daycare businesses to provide regular training services, this approach will result in a steady stream of clients.
 You'll also save on travel expenses by servicing a large number of dogs in one concentrated area.